 MQTT for IoT Robotics

-Revolutionize fleet management with the lightweight, publish-subscribe protocol designed for unstable networks.
-MQTT ensures real-time communication between AGVs, mobile robots, and central controllers with minimal bandwidth overhead and maximum reliability.
+Transform your fleet management with MQTT, the lightweight publish-subscribe protocol built for shaky networks.
+It delivers real-time chat between AGVs, mobile robots, and central controllers using tiny bandwidth and rock-solid reliability.

 Core Concepts